Gambling and online casinos in Palau

 Digital economy and cryptocurrencies

-and gambling are seen as part of this course.
+Palau is actively developing digital transformation and gambling is seen as part of this course.

-Since 2022, the Digital Residency Program has been operating,
+Since 2022, the Digital Residency Program has been operating, which allows foreigners to obtain Palau e-citizenship for business, including fintech and online gambling.

 Key steps:- the launch of the national digital currency Palau Stablecoin (PSC) in 2023;